 Where Does This Voice Come From?

-After 1997, I discovered that my husband no longer had as much light as he used to have in his preaching.
-When I got him to do some housework, he would always make excuses about being busy with his preaching work.
+The year 1997 came and went, and at some point I realized that my husband’s sermons didn’t contain the light they once had.
+Whenever I asked him to do something around the house he would just make excuses about being busy with his preaching work.
 Even if he did do some housework, his heart just wasn’t in it, and he would often lose his temper with me over trivial things.
-Although on the outside I kept my patience and I didn’t argue with him, in my heart I really felt dissatisfied with my husband’s ways.
-The difficult burdens of household life and the darkness of my spirit caused me to live in agony.
-All I could do was come into the presence of God and pray in the dead of night when everyone was asleep, and ask the Lord to give me more faith and strength.
-At the same time, I yearned for the Lord to return quickly and save me from the miserable life.
+Although on the outside I kept my patience and didn’t argue with him, in my heart I really felt dissatisfied with my husband’s behavior.
+The heavy burden of our household and the darkness within my spirit left me in agony.
+All I could do was come before the Lord to pray and pour my heart out in the dead of night when everyone was asleep, and ask Him to give me more faith and strength.
+At the same time, I yearned for the Lord to return soon and save me from my miserable existence.

-After reading the words in that book, as well as hearing those hymns, I then went to act in accord with those words.
-When my husband went out to work again and had no time to help with the housework, my heart wasn’t as distressed as it had been before.
-If the brothers and sisters had any flaws or mistakes in what they said, I could also forgive them for it, because I wanted to make God content.
-I wanted only to seek a heart that loves God like the hymn had sung about.
+After reading the words in that book and listening to those hymns, I began to act according to what they said.
+When my husband went out to work again and had no time to help with the housework, I didn’t feel as distressed as before.
+If the other brothers and sisters slipped up in something they said, I was able to be tolerant because I wanted to satisfy God.
+I just sought to love God as the hymn described with all of my heart.

 One day, two months later, my husband said he wanted to take me with him to attend a gathering.
-I had a feeling that this gathering would be something very special, otherwise my husband wouldn’t take me with him to listen to it.
-I was filled with anticipation in my heart, and looked forward to seeing that book again.
-The following day, my husband and I, together with two sisters, were sitting happily in a vehicle on the way to a sister’s house.
-There were many brothers and sisters taking part in that gathering, among them a sister in her thirties who integrated the Bible and fellowshiped about many truths about God’s work in the last days to us.
-When I was listening to what the sister fellowshiped about, I felt a special kind of brightness in my heart, and I came to thoroughly understand many passages of the Bible and about God returning to do the work of judgment that I hadn’t understood before.
-I thought to myself, “How can she fellowship about this so well, and communicate the Bible so clearly?
-How does she have so much understanding?”
-Then, the sister, her face filled with a smile, said loudly to us, “I’ll tell brothers and sisters an excellent piece of information that will excite people’s hearts.
-The Lord Jesus for whom we have long yearned has returned incarnate among us to do His new work, to express the word and open up all the truths and mysteries, to lay bare the three stages of God’s work and His six-thousand-year management plan, as well as the incarnation of God and the mysteries of the Bible.
-Today, the content of what I fellowship about all comes from the words that have been expressed by God.”
-The brothers and sisters and I who were sitting heard this great news, and finally understood why the sister had understood so much.
-It turns out it had all been told to people by the voice of the Lord who had returned.
-Now we too heard the voice of the Lord, and we all happily embraced each other, shed tears of excitement, and the whole place began to quiver with enthusiasm.
-I was so happy that I felt like jumping for joy, and thought: All along I have been hoping for the Lord Jesus to return a bit earlier.
-Now the Lord really has returned!
-While I am alive, I am able to welcome the Lord Jesus’s return, and for that I am truly blessed!
+I had a feeling that this gathering would be something very special, otherwise he wouldn’t take me along.
+I was filled with anticipation and looked forward to seeing that book again.
+The following day, my husband and I along with two sisters were happily in a car on the way to a sister’s house.
+There were a number of other brothers and sisters taking part, among them a sister in her thirties who integrated the Scripture into the fellowship shared with us many truths about God’s work in the last days.
+My heart really lit up as I listened to her, and I gained a clear understanding of many Bible verses that I had never understood before and of God returning to do the work of judgment.
+I thought to myself, “How is it that her fellowship is so wonderful, that she can explain the Bible so clearly?
+How does she understand so much?”
+Just then, this sister said to us loudly, a smile filling her face, “I’d like to tell you, brothers and sisters, an incredibly good news that is truly thrilling.
+The Lord Jesus we have long been yearning for has returned incarnate among us to carry out His new work; to utter words and unveil all truths and mysteries; to lay bare the mysteries of the three stages of God’s work, His six-thousand-year management plan, the incarnations of God, and the Bible.
+Everything I shared in fellowship today came from the words that have been uttered by God.”
+All the brothers and sisters in attendance and I heard this great news and finally realized: It turned out that this sister understood so much because it had all been shared with mankind by the Lord, who had returned.
+Now we too were hearing the voice of the Lord.
+We all happily embraced each other and shed tears of excitement—the entire place began to quiver with exuberance.
+I was so happy that I felt like jumping for joy, and thought: “I’ve always hoped for the Lord Jesus to return soon, and now He really has returned!
+I am so incredibly blessed that I can welcome the Lord Jesus’ return during my lifetime!”